Five ways a route planner can help improve your profitability

 Many times, changing one address or delivery time affects the entire route.
 You have to start from scratch and create another route, which, if done manually, could mean a couple of hours lost to re-planning.
-However, this won’t happen if you’re using a route planner or any advanced route optimization software.
+However, this won’t happen if you’re using a route planner or any advanced fleet routing software.

 With a route planner application, this situation will only mean an additional 30 seconds to create a new route, and a couple of more minutes to send the new optimized route to your field employees on their mobile app.
 No unnecessary phone calls.
 No delays.
 No frustration.
 Within a couple of minutes, you will be back to what you were doing before that customer called.

 4. Collecting proof of service/delivery